enerqi/odin-lang-skeleton/README.md

 The sublime `.sublime-snippet` example triggers creation of this "main" skeleton, perhaps useful when want a quick script file without necessarily using the `justfile` for build management.
 Copy to your sublime `Packages/User` folder.
+Similarly, there is a snippet for filling in a new empty Justfile triggered by "odin".

 ## Language Server Configuration